-&lt;sup>242 See, again, also Varzi, "Mereology", section, 4.5.
+&lt;sup>249 See, again, also Varzi, "Mereology", section, 4.5.

-&lt;sup>243 From Koslicki, The Structure of Objects, pp.30ff on Sider, Four Dimensionalism, chap.4.
+&lt;sup>250 From Koslicki, The Structure of Objects, pp.3off on Sider, Four-Dimensionalism, Chap.4.

-Lewis, On the Plurality of Worlds, chapter 4, pp.221ff.
+&lt;sup>251Lewis, On the Plurality of Worlds, Chapter 4, pp.221ff.
 Koslicki, The Structure of Objects, p.31.

-&lt;sup>245 Koslicki, The Structure of Objects, p.37.
+Koslicki, The Structure of Objects, p.37.

-generally and with respect to the account of integrity that is meant to restrict composition, mereology is a precise and neat corpus of propositions that does not contain vague vocabulary.
-Hence, I support the third premise according to which composition cannot be vague.
+the third premise according to which composition cannot be vague.
 But that, in my view, does not justify the conclusion that composition has to be unrestricted.
-For there is also the second premise to attack, which seem to me to be more plausible and feasible than attacking the third.
-Accordingly, I think the claim that a sudden cut off occurs in the composition-sorites is less problematic than it seems.
-So in order to defend restricted composition, as mentioned, we should conceive the argument against it not as solely an argument from vagueness, but as one from sorites, including the denial of vagueness and the denial of sharp cut-offs, and then accept the denial of vagueness and reject the denial of sudden shifts.
+For there is also the second premise to attack, which seems to me to be more plausible and feasible than attacking the third.
+Accordingly, I think the claim that a sudden cut-off occurs in the composition-sorites is less problematic than it seems.
+So in order to defend restricted composition, as mentioned, we should conceive of the argument against it not as solely an argument from vagueness, but as one from sorites, including the denial of vagueness and the denial of sharp cut-offs, and then accept the denial of vagueness and reject the denial of sudden shifts.

-In order to see how a sharp cut-off looses its bite, we have to regard the fact that integrity comes in degrees:
+In order to see how a sharp cut-off loses its bite, we have to regard the fact that integrity comes in degrees: